-Please do not sit, stand, or climb on any of the historical structures.
+- Please do not sit, stand, or climb on any of the historical structures.
 This includes the walls and the embrasures on the walls.
-Parts of the fortifications are over 400 years old and have survived hurricanes and bombardments.
+Parts of the fortifications are over 400 years old and have survived hurricanes, earthquakes and bombardments.
 They can be fragile and may easily give way.
 Help us protect these walls while protecting yourself!

-To prevent falls and injuries, stay away from the edges of the steep walls and off of the cannons, their carriages and cannon ball pyramids.
+- To prevent falls and injuries, stay away from the edges and top of the steep walls and off of the cannons, their carriages and cannon ball pyramids.

-If you observe any of this prohibited conduct please report to an Official.
+If you observe any of this prohibited or potentially dangerous conduct, please report to our personnel on site.